ruhulamin1398/Next-generation-USD__NexUSD__Hybrid-USD-Pegged-Stablecoin-Ecosystem/smart-contract/fiat-backed/README.md

-# TestMaven – Upgradeable USD Stablecoin
+# NexUSD – Upgradeable USD Stablecoin

-## What is TestMaven?
+## What is NexUSD?
-TestMaven is a USD-pegged ERC-20 stablecoin with:
+NexUSD is a USD-pegged ERC-20 stablecoin with:
 - Upgradeability (UUPS proxy)
 - Admin-only mint/burn
 - Max supply cap (100 million tokens)